vcz-fr/TheFollowUp/_posts/2012/06/2012-06-26-google-vs-converters.md

     dead: false
     follow: false

-tweet: "Google closing converter websites may have far-reaching side effects on the sharing of knowledge"
+tweet: "Google closing converter websites may have far-reaching side effects on the sharing of knowledge."
 ---